By Caroline DuPont, MD

 #5.
 Are you surrounding yourself with positivity?

-Make sure you are interacting with positive content: people, reading, music, and TV.
+Make sure you are interacting with positive content in what you are reading, watching, listening to and even the people you are regularly interacting with.
 It is hard to feel good when there is negativity all around you.
 You’d be surprised about how your spirits can be lifted immediately by decluttering the negative content from your life while adding positives sources.
 What makes you laugh?
 What makes you feel hopeful?
 Which friends enrich your life?
 Curate your intake.

 Caroline DuPont, MD is a psychiatrist with specialties in addiction medicine and anxiety disorders.
 She is Vice President of the Institute for Behavior and Health, Inc., a nonprofit organization.